AbdelkaderDe/OwaspTop10-BTP-Developer-Guide/exercises/ex0/README.md

 ## Overview

-In this exercise, we will be using the [Incident Management application](https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/), which is designed as a reference application for the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide).
+In this Hands-on exercises, we will be using the [Incident Management application](https://discovery-center.cloud.sap/protected/index.html#/mymissiondetail/143790/), which is designed as a reference application for the [SAP BTP Developer's Guide](https://help.sap.com/docs/btp/btp-developers-guide/btp-developers-guide).
 It showcases best practices for developing applications on SAP Business Technology Platform (BTP).

 ### Business Scenario
 ACME, a leading electronics company, uses this application to manage customer service incidents.
 The application supports the following business process: